nilsojes/Mycommands/README.md

 If the script finds categories.yml or commands.yml in ~/Mycommands those files will be used instead of the default ones.
+You can run "mycommands --copy" to copy the default ones to ~/Mycommands.

 Categories in categories.yml that has no subcategories has to end with a trailing blank space.